 Accommodation

-Hotels in Amsterdam are ridiculously expensive. indeed.
+Hotels in Amsterdam are ridiculously expensive, indeed.
 In general, you have to do a lot of research and book well in advance to get a halfway acceptable price.
-Nonetheless, The Jupiter Hotel* is close to many points of interest and recommendable if you don’t expect ‘luxury’.
+Nonetheless, Grand Hotel Amrâth Amsterdam* is just across from the Centraal Station and close to many points of interest.
+Also, it has an excellent price-value ratio.

 Amsterdam would have to be one of my most favourite European cities for its design, layout and friendliness of the Dutch people.
 You have definitely selected some top choices for a 24 hour layover, with the canals being something that I love as an activity to relax and explore various areas of the city.
 The last time we were there my fiance was so disappointed because he really wanted to see Anne Frank’s house and didn’t realise you needed to book weeks in advance to get in.